speculatrix/tvh_epg/README.md

 I expect to add more features to make it more useful...
 I'd be grateful for any help I can get!
 See the ROADMAP for plans and changes.

+Although the instructions seem a little daunting at first, each stage should be fairly easy.

 ## Setting Up TV Headend